maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPSC 425/Lectures/Lecture 3.md

 - First, convolve each row with a 1D filter.
 - Then, convolve each column with a 1D filter.

-==2D Gaussian is the only (non trivial) 2D function that is both separable and rotationally invariant.==
+==2D Gaussian is the only (non trivial) 2D function that is both separable and rotationally invariant.
+Also, convolving two Gaussians would result in another Gaussian.==

 ![[Screenshot 2024-10-15 at 3.36.00 PM.png]]

 ##### How to know separability
 If a 2D filter can be expressed as an outer product of two 1D filters → it is separable.
+Alternatively, if the rank of the filter is 1, then the filter is separable.
 ![[Screenshot 2024-10-15 at 3.38.06 PM.png]]

 #### Separability of Gaussian Filter